dbykovsky/todo-android/README.md

 - successfully **add** items with the following Toast for selected item
 - successfully **remove** items with the following Toast for selected item
 - successfully **edit** items with current item name prepopulated inside Dialog box
+- **set the priorities** for Todo items
-- **custom adapter** with 3 elements
+- **custom adapter** with 3 functional elements in the Listview row
 - items persist in **SQlite3**
 - **dialog box** for Delete/Edit operations
 - improved **UI/UX** styles (added background pic, added font color for some text, removed list view separation lines)

 ######TO BE IMPROVED
-- add support for completion due dates for todo items
+- add support for completion due dates for Todo items
-- use a DialogFragment with callback to Main Activity to set todo items priority.
-Apply color schema for priporities.
+- persist color schema for priorities after app restart
-- Holder pattern for Adapter